Is It Beginning to Look Like a Cash-Strapped Christmas?

 Wait a minute!
 Isn’t this supposed to be the joyous holiday season?
 Learn to budget for the holidays and everyone will have a reason to celebrate.

 The first step is to take a look at your budget.
 If you don’t have one, now is the perfect time to start.
 List all your monthly income in one column.
-Now list all your bills in another column from your mortgage payment, heat, water, electricity, and phone bills to the $6.50 you spend on lunch each workday.
+Now, list all your bills in another column, from your mortgage payment, heat, water, electricity, and phone bills to the $10 you spend on lunch each workday.

 Subtract the smaller total from the larger.
-But, there is the rub!
+But there is the rub!
 What if your expenses meet or exceed your income?
-Now you have to put the holiday gifts on your nearly maxed-out credit cards.
+Now, you must put the holiday gifts on your nearly maxed-out credit cards.

 We respect your privacy.
 Unsubscribe at any time.